Codit/logic-apps-anywhere/README.md

   }
 }

-IMPORTANT: When using those trigger url's, don't forget to change the url for using in your docker container.
+> ⚠ *When using those trigger url's, don't forget to change the url for using in your docker container.*

 Get the callback URL for UpdateStock Logic App  via cURL:
 ```shell